Cash Equivalents for Individuals and Businesses

 For investors in higher tax brackets, short term municipal bond funds may be attractive.
 These funds invest in high-quality muni-bonds, are liquid, and can boost the tax-equivalent yield, especially compared to corporate bond funds.

-A lesser-known cash equivalent is short-term government floating rate notes available as an ETF.
+A lesser-known cash equivalent is short-term government floating rate notes available as an exchange-traded fund (ETF).
 These were issued by the U.S. government starting in 2014.

 As interest rates rise, floating note payments will increase.
 These also have a high degree of safety since they are issued by the U.S. government and carry no default risk.